 An experienced dog bite attorney will know which arguments an opposing dog bite attorney might use against you, and how best to refute them.

 Whether you’re pursuing a dog bite lawsuit or defending against one, the ramifications can be significant.
 Depending on the jurisdiction, a successful lawsuit can result in awards that cover medical bills, lost income, loss of companionship, pain and suffering, and even punitive damages.
 Knowing which laws, damages, and defenses apply to your situation can be difficult.
-If you’re dealing with a lawsuit involving injuries caused by a dog, contact an experienced dog bite attorney in your area for a free case review today.
+If you’re dealing with a lawsuit involving injuries caused by a dog, contact an experienced dog bite attorney in your area today.

 Contact a qualified personal injury attorney to make sure your rights are protected.